titanclass/flip-flop-protocol/README.md

 A server always replies to a command with the next "nearest" event.
 The "nearest" event from a command's last offset is one that ascends in its magnitude.

 A special command with an id of "0" is known as the "Event" command and causes a server to respond with its nearest event.
-All server implementations must implment the "Event" command.
+All server implementations must support the "Event" command.

 Offsets are held as an unsigned 32 bit integer and may overflow to zero.
+In the situation of having overflowed, a client must forget all prior events and a server must ensure that any important events are re-sent.

-The client assumes the addresses of its servers and cycles through each by sending a command and then opening its receive window for a pre-determined amount of time.
+The client assumes the addresses of its servers and cycles through each by sending a command and then waiting for a server response within a timeout period.
+Servers are aware of the timeout and must never start sending data beyond this period.

 A simplified link layer protocol is also provided by this project so that flip-flop can be used where IP networks are not present e.g. with serial communications such as RS-485.
 This data layer provides a server address, a server port, an opaque variable length payload, and a CRC for error checking.